Woolwich

 Go into the Royal Arsenal site and walk along to the octagonal guard houses and pier

-Walk ahead along No 1 Avenue
+Walk ahead along No 1 Street

 Take the path between these buildings